mbutkereit/search-api-solr/README.md

 # License

-Solr is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0), and this repository is too:
+Solr is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0), and this repository:

-Copyright 2015 Martijn Koster

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.